On this page

 About the project

-The Victorian Government is joining with development partner – AVJennings and community housing association Women’s Housing Limited – to completely rebuild the Brunswick West estate and deliver more social housing to better meet demand.
+The Victorian Government is joining with development partner AVJennings, and registered housing association Women’s Housing Limited, to redevelop the Brunswick West site to provide social, affordable and private housing outcomes.

 - 111 new social housing homes